lukerohde/docker-python-template/README.md

 ```

 ## Persisting data
-Mount your pgdata and bundle data on an external docker volume, so if you rebuild or remove your db or www containers you don't loose all your data and don't have to reinstall all your gems.
+This script mounts your pgdata and package data on an external docker volume, so if you rebuild or remove your db or www containers you don't loose all your data and don't have to reinstall all your packages.
 I also persist root, to preserve command history etc...
 This is done by default in the docker-compose.yaml file.

 ## developing with docker on osx
 On osx docker volume mounts to the host are suuupperrr slow.

-mount your app volume like this in the override file
+Use the override file to mount your app volume with :delegated
 ```
 cp docker-compose.override.yml.example docker-compose.override.yml
 ```